 A visit to the Nicoya Peninsula is not complete without experiencing the mesmerizing Montezuma Waterfalls.
 An escape to this nature spot is one of the ultimate waterfall hikes in Costa Rica that you must partake.

 There are a total of three cascades that make up the Montezuma Waterfalls.
-The top waterfall is 15 feet tall; the middle is 40 feet and the lower 80 feet.
+The top waterfall is 15 feet tall, the middle is 40 feet, and the lower is 80 feet.

 While the largest waterfall is the most sought-after of the three, it is at the top waterfall where you can swing on a rope and get your adrenaline pumping.

 The rocks that allow you to explore the Montezuma Waterfalls tend to get slippery, so make sure to wear proper gear when visiting this destination.